WHY THE SIMILAR SOLAR PANEL SPECIFICATIONS SHOW DIFFERING RESULTS??

 Both the pictures above are of the manufacturing process of the solar panel.
 Can you observe the difference between the two?

-You may have correctly observed… One picture is of the panel being made by a manual process and the other of an automated process.
+You may have correctly observed… One picture is of the panel being made by a manual process and the other of an automated process in the TATA Manufacturing Plant.

 The manual process leads to inconsistent quality and probability of higher human errors.
 This leads to more solar panel quality problems.